The mountain bike flat pedals vs clipless pedals debate has been raging for years. And it’s not about to die off- or so it seems.

 A lot of my big friends seem to do well with the SPD clipless mtb bikes since shimano rarely go wrong.
 Plus, SPD pedals have mostly proven very durable.

-Specifically, the Shimano m8020 mountain pedals seem to carry the day among my buddies.
+Specifically, the Shimano M Pedals seem to carry the day among my buddies.

 When selecting bike pedals, the key question is that of the type of riding you are into.